isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 A month earlier in November, I was in Uncle Maurice Pereira’s living room in the Portuguese Settlement.
 The rain was driving down against the slatted wooden shutters.
 His fisherman’s hands, weather worn, were clasped on his lap.
 My father’s cousin was bare-bodied, wearing only white loose cotton pyjama trousers, and his still-muscled torso made him look like a jujitsu master.
 He regarded me with eyes of blue traced around dark lenses, the onset of cataracts.

 My great-grandfather had been a fisherman in Malacca, the traditional livelihood of this community descended from the seafaring Portuguese.
 My father had told me how, when he was a boy, he would accompany his mother – who moved to Singapore with his father after World War II to seek a better life – to Malacca during the school holidays.
-There, he’d learned from his grandfather how to make two foods from the fishermen’s catch: chincalok, the relish of shrimp fermented in salt and brandy; and belachan, heavily salted, fermented shrimp paste, baked into hard cakes in the sun, excellent stir fried with vegetables and a generous handful of chilli.
+There, he’d learned from his grandfather how to make two foods from the fishermen’s catch: *chincalok*, the relish of shrimp fermented in salt and brandy; and *belachan*, heavily salted, fermented shrimp paste, baked into hard cakes in the sun, excellent stir fried with vegetables and a generous handful of chilli.

 <div style="background-color: white;"><img src="/images/Vol-13-issue-1/meeting-with-the-sea/03_meetingsea.jpg">Maurice Pereira (left) and his grandson Jeremy, in his fishing boat on the seas around the Portuguese Settlement in Malacca. <i>Photo by Desmond Lui.
 Courtesy of Melissa De Silva.</i></div>